bcobo/SIRENA/doc/SIRENAfunctions.rst

     1) Declare variables

-    2) It will work with the positive elements of the input vector :math:`\Rightarrow` *invectoraux2*
+    2) It will work with the positive elements of the input vector => *invectoraux2*

-    3) Check if all the values of :cpp:member:`invector` are the same :math:`\Rightarrow` Histogram of only one bin
+    3) Check if all the values of :cpp:member:`invector` are the same => Histogram of only one bin

     4) Obtain *invector_max* and *invector_min*